skemper/www.jhu-oose.com/toolbox/index.md

 ![Heroku](heroku.png){:width="494"}
 </figure>

-**What it is.** A platform to run the server and make it available to anyone on the Internet.
+**What is it.** A platform to run the server and make it available to anyone on the Internet.

 **Our Choice.** Heroku is among the simplest platforms for deployment, because it favors *convention over configuration*.
 It provides many important features so seamlessly that you won’t even notice that they’re there, for example, Continuous Delivery (CD), a domain, HTTPS support, and so forth.